douglasF5/ig-news/README.md

 ## About

-IgNews is a subscription-based news website about ReactJS, built using NextJS, FaunaDB, Prismic CMS and Stripe.
+IgNews is a subscription-based news website about ReactJS, built with NextJS, FaunaDB, Prismic CMS and Stripe.

 Tools used: